Bachelor of Arts or Bachelor of Science degrees with a major in biology.

 Additional requirements for the major include:

 B.A.
-Degree: Students pursuing the B.A. degree also must take one course of at least 3 credit hours in calculus, statistics or Computer Science 065.
+Degree: Students pursuing the B.A. degree also must take one course of at least 3 credit hours in either calculus, statistics or Computer Science 65.

-First-Year Students: First-year students who plan to major in biology are encouraged to enroll in Biology 015 (Introduction to Biology) during the fall semester of their first year.
-Students have the responsibility to develop their program of study and review it with their faculty advisor in biology.
+First-Year Students: First-year students who plan to major in biology are encouraged to enroll in Biology 15 (Introduction to Biology) during the fall semester of their first year.
+Students have the responsibility to develop their program of study and review it with their faculty adviser in biology.

 B.S.
-Degree: The B.S. degree program in Biology is designed to provide significant experience in biological research by engaging students in genuine scientific investigations similar to what students will encounter in their future careers.
+Degree: The B.S. degree program in Biology is designed to provide significant experience in biological research by engaging students in genuine scientific investigations similar to what students will encounter in their future careers .
 Students will become collaborators with faculty and contribute to all aspects of a research project from proposal and hypothesis formation to data analysis, interpretation and presentation.
-The research typically occurs at Drake University with Drake faculty, but it could also happen during an off-campus experience with a non-Drake advisor (e.g., study abroad, local workplaces).
-Off campus research still requires a Biology faculty advisor (through enrollment in BIO 197 or 197L).
+The research typically occurs at Drake University with Drake faculty, but it could also happen during an off-campus experience with a non-Drake adviser (e.g., study abroad, local workplaces).
+Off campus research still requires a Biology faculty adviser (through enrollment in BIO 197 or 197L).

 Students planning to complete a B.S. in Biology should obtain a copy of the full description of the B.S. requirements from their advisor or the department office by their sophomore year.

-Program of study for Biology minor: Completion of 20 credit hours in biology, which must include at least three biology laboratory courses.
+Program of study for minor: Completion of 20 credit hours in biology, at least 3 of which must be from laboratory courses.
 A minimum grade-point average of 2.00 must be achieved, and credit/no-credit courses may not be used for the minor.
 The program for the biology minor must be approved by the chair of the Biology Department.